Generated at: 2026-07-01 07:45:44

 SHOEISHA iD

-* Former SE Membership users can log in using their existing registration information (email address and password).
+* Former SE Membership members can log in using the same registration information (email address & password).

 SalesZine Day 2023 Winter(AD)

-Achieving 1.5x New Orders!
-Customer Success Best Practices Using Corporate Data for Both Offensive and Defensive Strategies
+Achieving 1.5x New Orders: Practical Case Studies in Customer Success Using Corporate Data for Both Offensive and Defensive Strategies

-To maximize LTV, it is essential to deepen ongoing relationships with customers rather than simply ending the interaction after a sale.
-The key lies in practicing Customer Success (CS) optimized for each individual client.
-However, many companies struggle to unify customer data across departments when establishing specialized CS divisions.
-Furthermore, for more effective CS, it is vital to implement optimal approaches to customers even during the sales phase.
-Masafumi Yuasa, Executive Officer of the DX Group at the Sales Division of uSonar, explains the methods for CS and sales utilizing corporate data, as well as strategies for collaboration and efficiency.
+To maximize LTV, it is essential to deepen continuous relationships with customers rather than viewing a sale as the end of the process.
+The key lies in implementing Customer Success (CS) optimized for each individual client.
+However, many companies establish specialized departments when introducing CS, which often makes it difficult to centralize customer data across different divisions.
+Furthermore, for more effective CS, it is vital to implement optimal approaches to customers even during the sales stage.
+Masafumi Yuasa, Executive Officer of the DX Group at the Sales Division of uSonar, explains the methods for utilizing corporate data to enhance CS, sales, and cross-departmental collaboration and efficiency.

-uSonar supports corporate CS and marketing activities by providing the customer integration platform uSonar, which is equipped with the corporate master database LBC.
-Mr. Yuasa of uSonar states, "For CS to maximize LTV, both 'defensive' strategies, such as improving usage and retention rates, and 'offensive' strategies, such as expanding sales, are necessary."
+uSonar supports corporate CS and marketing activities by providing the customer integration platform "uSonar," which is equipped with the corporate master database "LBC."
+Mr. Yuasa of uSonar states, "To maximize LTV, CS requires a dual approach: a 'defensive' strategy focused on usage and retention, and an 'offensive' strategy focused on expanding sales."

-First, regarding 'defensive' strategies, ensuring that customers continue their contracts is a critical KPI.
-As uSonar provided uSonar to many companies, the company faced challenges such as 'wanting to increase post-implementation retention rates,' 'preventing churn among key accounts,' and 'increasing service utilization rates among client companies.'
-Consequently, the company began strengthening its CS structure around 2019 and implemented various measures.
+First, regarding the 'defensive' strategy, ensuring that customers renew their contracts is a critical KPI.
+As uSonar provided uSonar to many companies, the company encountered challenges such as 'wanting to increase post-implementation retention rates,' 'preventing churn among key accounts,' and 'increasing service utilization rates among client companies.'
+Consequently, the company began strengthening its CS structure around 2019 and has since implemented various initiatives.

 ユーソナー株式会社 営業本部 DXグループ 執行役員 湯浅将史氏

-"We regularly check in with customers who report no issues, providing follow-up at least once every three months to identify any emerging needs.
-Even if there are no issues immediately after implementation, customer challenges evolve over time—whether after a few months, one year, or two to three years.
-If we fail to notice these changes and neglect the account, customer satisfaction may decline, potentially leading to churn," says Mr. Yuasa.
+"We conduct regular check-ins even with clients who report no issues, providing follow-ups at least once every three months to uncover potential challenges.
+Even if there are no issues immediately after implementation, client needs evolve over time—whether after a few months, a year, or two to three years.
+If we fail to notice these changes and neglect the relationship, satisfaction may decline, potentially leading to churn," says Mr. Yuasa.

-However, resources are not infinite, even when attempting to address every challenge or concern.
-To respond efficiently, it is necessary to prioritize follow-up efforts.
-Therefore, at uSonar, we categorize accounts into a matrix based on company size and annual transaction value to determine the priority for our follow-up activities.
+However, resources are not infinite, making it impossible to address every single challenge or concern.
+To respond efficiently, prioritizing follow-ups is essential.
+Therefore, uSonar categorizes clients into a matrix based on company size and annual transaction value to determine the priority for follow-up activities.

-For 'B-tier Customers' (Sub-premium Customers), who may have smaller company sizes but high transaction values, we provide follow-up with a focus on avoiding churn risk, while also keeping in mind the potential for increased transaction value, such as with high-potential startups.
-Furthermore, we do not neglect 'C-tier Customers' (Companies with both small company size and low transaction value); we continue to provide as much follow-up as possible based on their specific circumstances.
+For 'B-tier Clients' (Semi-Premium Clients), who may be smaller in size but have high transaction values, we provide follow-ups with a focus on mitigating churn risk, while keeping in mind the potential for increased transaction value, such as with high-growth startups.
+Finally, for 'C-tier Clients' (Clients with both small company size and low transaction value), we do not neglect them but provide as much follow-up as possible based on their situation.

 Next Page